yukihuang7777/STAT301_final_project/README.md

 ## Methodology

-- Irrelevant and low-variance predictors is removed to simplify the dataset.
+- Irrelevant and low-variance predictors are removed to simplify the dataset.

 - Dataset is randomly divided into training (70%) and test sets (30%).